Windsor, Ontario: Transportation

-Windsor is the western terminus of both Highway 401, Canada's busiest highway, and Via Rail's Quebec City–Windsor Corridor.
-Windsor's Via station is the nation's sixth-busiest in terms of passenger volumes.
+Windsor is the western terminus of Highway 401, Canada's busiest highway.

 Windsor has a municipal highway, E.C.
 Row Expressway, running east–west through the city.
 Consisting of 15.7 km of highway and nine interchanges, the expressway is the fastest way for commuters to travel across the city.
 E.C.
 Row Expressway is mentioned in the Guinness Book of Records as the shortest freeway, which took the longest time to build, as it took more than 15 years to complete.
 The expressway stretches from Windsor's far west end at Ojibway Parkway east to Banwell Road on the city's border with Tecumseh.